 As with the Primary Sort, Contractor shall conduct the Secondary Sort of the materials by Processing the materials through the Materials Recovery Facility in accordance with Contractor’s normal and routine operating methodology including operating the MRF ADC equipment.
 To prevent excessive burden depths and surges of materials on the sorting lines, Contractor shall endeavor to feed the Processing lines at a steady rate that is approximately ½ to ¾ of the normal operating feed rate.

-During the Secondary Sort, Contractor shall attempt to recover the maximum amount of material from each of the categories listed in Table K-1.
+During the Secondary Sort, Contractor shall attempt to recover the maximum amount of material from the same categories identified in Section 2.4.

 Materials that drop beneath the infeed conveyors and/or screens during the Secondary Sort shall be collected and returned to the receiving floor and placed on the infeed lines for Processing.